mfkiwl/RPX-100-SDR/plugins/feature/startracker/readme.md

 * Press "Configure telescopes..."
 * Press "Add a new telescope"
 * Set "Telescope controlled by" to "External software or a remote computer"
-* Set "Name" to "SDRangel" (Optional)
+* Set "Name" to "rpx-100" (Optional)
 * Set "Coordinate system" to "J2000 (default)"
 * Press OK
 * Press Connect
 * Enter Right Ascension/Declination or press "Current object" to get RA/Dec of currently selected object
 * Press "Slew" to send the RA/Dec to Star Tracker

-Star Tracker will continually send the RA/Dec of its target to Stellarium and this should be displayed in Stellarium with a crosshair/reticle and the label SDRangel (or whatever name you entered for the telescope).
+Star Tracker will continually send the RA/Dec of its target to Stellarium and this should be displayed in Stellarium with a crosshair/reticle and the label rpx-100 (or whatever name you entered for the telescope).

-To see the rough field of view of your antenna, open the Ocular configuration window and under Eyepieces, add a new eyepiece with name SDRangel.
+To see the rough field of view of your antenna, open the Ocular configuration window and under Eyepieces, add a new eyepiece with name rpx-100.
 Set aFOV to the half-power beam width of your antenna, focal length to 100 and field stop to 0.
-Then select the SDRangel telescope reticle and press Ocular view.
+Then select the rpx-100 telescope reticle and press Ocular view.

 <h2>Attribution</h2>